• Skip to primary navigation

 Imagine having a blank slate to build a new urban area, and you don’t include footpaths.
 This row of shophouses has a little bit of footpath in front of the shops, but it was easier to just walk on the road with the cars.
 And not only did they not give enough space for pedestrians, but where are the trees?

 That was my Batam trip for 2022.
-I didn’t make to Bintan on this trip, so if I ever go there I might do an update on how Batam is progressing.
+I didn’t make it to Bintan on this trip, so if I ever go there, I might do an update on how Batam is progressing.

-Filed Under: Construction Updates, Indonesia Tagged With: 2022 construction updates, batam, indonesia
+Filed Under: Construction Updates Tagged With: 2022 construction updates, batam, indonesia, riau islands

 About James Clark